yougun-han/Disaster-Response-Pipeline/README.md

 - pickle
 - plotly
 - flask

-More informations in requirements.txt.
-To create it I have used python -m pip freeze > requirements.txt.
-To install all Python packages written in the requirements.txt file run pip install -r requirements.txt.
+More informations in requirements.txt which details my python environment at the time of project completion.
+I have used "python -m pip freeze > requirements.txt" to create the requirement.txt file.

+### File Description <a name="FileDescription"></a>